link2x/homepage/README.md

+# link2x Homepage

-People like to put their websites on GitHub, so now I did too!
+*People like to put their websites on GitHub, so now I did too!*

-2022 rewrite in React/NextJS for fun and experience.
+Rewrite with React, NextJS, and [Skeleton](https://github.com/dhg/Skeleton) for fun and experience.